rust-lang/book/src/ch14-02-publishing-to-crates-io.md

   and covering the invariants that the function expects callers to uphold.

-Most documentation comments don’t need all of these sections, but this is a good checklist to remind you of the aspects of your code that people calling your code will be interested in knowing about.
+Most documentation comments don’t need all of these sections, but this is a good checklist to remind you of the aspects of your code users will be interested in knowing about.

 #### Documentation Comments as Tests